lyndonishere/Refund-Api/project-plan/1-test-plan.md

         - UsernameMatch.feature (E2E TEST)
             - Positive: (8.1) Scenario: No users have the same username (REPO LAYER)
             - Negative: (8.2) Scenario: User receives alert and cannot login if their username matches another (SERVICE LAYER)
+            -  NOTE FROM ORIANA: Refactoring UsernameMatch feature so on login page you can register as a new user.
+This is where the username match business rule will be tested.
+This will be where the addUser() repo test can be, removeUser() if you want to delete your account, updateUser() if you need to change info can be.
+Maybe on the manager page they can pull all users up

 ## Brief Steps
 See more elaborated steps in 3-step-by-step-tasks.